purplebase/purplestack/CONTEXT.md

 ## CRITICAL FOR AI ASSISTANTS - MUST READ FIRST

 **Reference**.
-The AI assistant's behavior and knowledge is defined by the `CONTEXT.md` file (aliased to other IDE-specific filenames), which serves as the system prompt. **ALWAYS** refer to this document and follow these rules and recommendations.
+The AI assistant's behavior and knowledge is defined by this context file (aliased to other IDE-specific filenames), which serves as the system prompt. **ALWAYS** refer to this document and follow these rules and recommendations.

-### First prompt

-When a user makes the first prompt, and only during that very first prompt, you MUST ALWAYS summarize what you understood, and ask important questions to ensure all requirements are crystal clear before starting to code.
-Do NOT skip this first step.
-Suggest the user an app name, app ID (e.g., `com.sample.app`) and description.
-Based on obtained information, you MUST call the `rename_app` tool (`dart tools/bin/rename_app.dart --name "Your App Name" --app-id "com.sample.app"` – full reference in the `recipes/renaming-app.md` file).

 ### Recipes

 The directory `tools/recipes` has a bunch of Markdown files with popular use-cases. **YOU _MUST_ REFER TO THESE FILES BEFORE IMPLEMENTING A NEW FEATURE**.
 If the information there is not present or sufficient, proceed as usual.

-### Available MCP Servers
+### MCP Servers

 #### `developer` MCP Server

-Provides development and debugging tools.
+Provides development and debugging tools – unless already provided by the current agent IDE.

 Use this server for:
 - Code generation and modification